No. 25 Florida routs LSU 106-71

 The Gators (15-5, 6-2 Southeastern Conference) had little problem in handing the Tigers their worst home defeat in 54 seasons.
 Florida took the lead for good at 11-8 on a 3-pointer by KeVaughn Allen less than 5 minutes into the game.
 The Gators had a double-digit lead before 9 minutes elapsed.

+''The ball movement was as good as it's been this year for us,'' Florida coach Mike White said. ''Our point guards' numbers were good.
+Our bigs did as good of a job as they have done with making solid decisions.
+The ball didn't stop.
+Hopefully, we can see that more often.''

+Devin Robinson scored a career-high 24 points to lead Florida.
 Robinson, who was 9 of 15 from the field, made a career-high five 3-pointers.
-Reserve freshman Eric Hester scored a season-high 16 points for the Gators.
-Justin Leon added 15 points, Kevarrius Hayes had 12 and both Allen and John Egbunu had 11.
+Freshman Eric Hester scored a season-high 16 points.
+Justin Leon had 15 points, Kevarrius Hayes had 12 and Allen and John Egbunu had 11.

+''It feels good to go from not making any 3s to setting a school record,'' Robinson said. ''But, we really aren't into that.
+We just try to take it one game at a time and get back on the right track.
+The two-game losing streak we had wasn't us at all.''

 Duop Reath led LSU (9-10, 1-7) with 15 points.
 Freshmen Skylar Mays and Wayde Sims had 13 and 12 points, respectively, for the Tigers.